rwb/math-camp/README.md

-want to make a credible statement that the difference between these two probabilities is due to variation in *x*, we need to think about the possibility of confounding (i.e., are there other variables which influence both the variation in *x* and the variation in *y*?).
+want to make a credible statement that the difference between these two probabilities is due to variation in *x*, we need to think about the possibility of confounding (i.e., are there other variables which influence both the distribution of *x* and the distribution of *y*?).
 Let's consider an example of how this issue can arise: